-Doxorubicin, the drug that we are initially seeking to have approved for delivery by the Delcath system, is a widely used chemotherapy agent that has been approved by the FDA.
-Melphalan, the drug that is being administered through the Delcath system in the NCI-sponsored study, is a chemotherapy agent that has also been approved by the FDA.
+Melphalan and doxorubicin, the drugs that we are initially seeking to have approved for delivery by the Delcath system, are widely used chemotherapy agents that have been approved by the FDA.
 Like all approved drugs, the approved labeling includes indications for use, method of action, dosing, side-effects and contraindications.
-Because the Delcath system delivers both drugs through a mode of administration and at a dose strength that differs from those currently approved, approval for revised labeling of doxorubicin and melphalan products permitting their use with the Delcath system must be obtained.
-The application to change the labeling must be filed by a drug manufacturer holding an existing new drug application or an abbreviated new drug application.
-We are currently in discussions with a drug manufacturer who holds an existing license for doxorubicin for the manufacturer to submit an application supporting the new labeling, assuming data from the Phase III clinical trial is favorable.
-We are also currently in discussions with the drug manufacturers that hold a new drug application or an abbreviated new drug application for melphalan and plan actively to solicit one of them to file an application for new labeling with the FDA.
+Because the Delcath system delivers both drugs through a mode of administration and at a dose strength that differs from those currently approved, approval for revised labeling of melphalan and doxorubicin permitting their use with the Delcath system must be obtained.
+The clinical trials are designed to provide the data to support this labeling change.